Last updated October 16 at 3 pm

 All Re-opening Guidelines from St. Louis County DPH

-Public Health Guidance from St. Louis County DPH
+Public Health Resources from St. Louis County DPH

 July 30, 2020 - County DPH shared the letter to County school leaders with their formal recommendations about reopening this fall.
 Read the letter here.